 We have identified the following RCT evidence on each of these outcomes:

 - Women’s blood pressure.
 Key RCTs do not find evidence of large reductions in blood pressure.
-A large RCT conducted in India (Duflo et al. 2016) did not find effects of stove distributions on blood pressure.16 A trial in Nigeria found a modest, statistically significant 2.8 mm HG reduction in diastolic blood pressure during pregnancy and reduced incidence of hypertension in the treatment group, but no effect on systolic blood pressure.17 These studies differed in that the Nigeria study distributed ethanol-fueled gas stoves and focused on pregnant women, while the India study distributed improved biomass stoves and looked at all women who regularly cooked, so its results are more broadly applicable.
+A large RCT conducted in India (Hanna et al. 2016) did not find effects of stove distributions on blood pressure.16 A trial in Nigeria found a modest, statistically significant 2.8 mm Hg (mercury) reduction in diastolic blood pressure during pregnancy and reduced incidence of hypertension in the treatment group, but no effect on systolic blood pressure.17 These studies differed in that the Nigeria study distributed ethanol-fueled gas stoves and focused on pregnant women, while the India study distributed improved biomass stoves and looked at all women who regularly cooked, so its results are more broadly applicable.
 It seems that these different stove types and target populations may explain the slight differences in outcomes that were observed, but in either case the measured blood pressure improvements were not large.

 - Women’s lung function.
 There is no causal evidence of improvements in measured lung function based on two RCTs.
 One of these RCTs finds limited evidence of improvement in women's self-reported respiratory symptoms.
-Duflo et al. 2016 did not find any improvement in measured lung function in Indian women who cook regularly.18 The second RCT, the RESPIRE trial in Guatemala, also failed to measure any improvement in women’s lung function in response to a confirmed reduction in carbon monoxide exposure.
+Hanna et al. 2016 did not find any improvement in measured lung function in Indian women who cook regularly.18 The second RCT, the RESPIRE trial in Guatemala, also failed to measure any improvement in women’s lung function in response to a confirmed reduction in carbon monoxide exposure.
 However, there was a statistically significant improvement in self-reports of wheeze, though results on other respiratory symptoms were not statistically significant.19

 - Birth outcomes.
 Three RCTs did not find higher birth weights or improvements in other birth outcomes in treatment groups where cleaner stoves were provided to women during pregnancy.
 Two of these trials compared traditional fires to cleaner biomass stoves, and one trial included a gas stove intervention.20